kaikoh95/Travel-Site-API/README.md

 1. Use `npm install` to populate the `node_modules/` directory with up-to-date packages.
 2. Run `npm run start` or `npm run debug` to start the server.
 3. The server will be accessible on `localhost:4941`.

+## Automated testing

+1. Open your browser to `http://csse-s365.canterbury.ac.nz/`
+2. Enter the url `csse-s365.canterbury.ac.nz` and your unique `SENG365_PORT` in order to run the API tests on the latest build of your server.
+3. The test runner will generate a report of the results for you.